-You can apply and enroll in classes online or in person at any of the Peralta College Admissions and Records Offices or the Peralta Workforce Development and Continuing Education Office.
+You can apply and enroll in classes online or in person at any of the Peralta College Admissions and Records Offices.

 There is no tuition for noncredit courses.
 However, a few courses include a fee for materials provided to students.
 Students are also responsible for the purchase of books and supplies.

 Yes.
 The student ID card is free for all students at the campus Welcome Center or Student Activities Office.
 Students will need to bring a current class schedule showing enrollment and a valid photo ID.